gaborbernat/bernat-tech/content/posts/pycon-us-2026-packaging-summit/index.md

 - About 100 PB of bandwidth saved across just those 1,000 projects.
 - About 36 years of cumulative decompression time saved per month.

 A constraint shaped the rollout: pure-Python installers, including pip, prefer to avoid C dependencies.
-Emma's path around it was to land Zstandard in the standard library, which shipped in Python 3.14 as [`compression.zstd`](https://docs.python.org/3/library/compression.zstd.html).
+Emma landed Zstandard in the standard library, which shipped in Python 3.14 as [`compression.zstd`](https://docs.python.org/3/library/compression.zstd.html).
 The wheel proposal stores non-metadata files in a `data.tar.zst` archive, uncompressed inside the outer zip, and adds a `Data-Format` key to the wheel metadata so future container formats can swap in.